SFilinsky/worldscapes-arkanoid/README.md

 To see how Worldscapes Server is bootstrapped, take a look at [Game Room index.js](packages/game-room/src/index.ts).
 The assumption is that there could be a matchmaking server that starts several separate rooms (but it's out of the scope of this implementation).

 To see how Worldscapes Client is wrapped to allow input and rendering, you can see [Worldscapes Service](packages/frontend/src/app/services/worldscapes.service.ts).
-It is simple wrapper to allow engine Client instance to be accessed on the client-side.
-Also, it wraps queries to be accessed as Observable in Angular context, making it essentially a stream of game simulation updates.
+It allows queries to be accessed as Observable in Angular context, making it essentially a stream of game simulation updates, as well as convering input throughout client frontend into Worldscapes input events.

 Initial game state is defined by [Initializers](packages/game-room/src/setup/initializers).